Free and Interacting Short-Range Entangled Phases of Fermions: Beyond the Ten-Fold Way: Free fermionic systems with a unitary symmetry

-$\hG=U(1)$, with the obvious $\ZZ_2^F$ subgroup.
+Let us consider a few examples of free classifications for common symmetry groups. \begin{itemize} \item Superconductors with spin parity symmetry. $\hG=\ZZ_2^F\times\ZZ_2$.
+The action of $\ZZ_2^F$ on fermions is fixed, so we only need to choose the action of the second $\ZZ_2$.
+Overall, there are two allowed irreducible representations, both of them of $\RR$-type.
+Thus free phases with this symmetry are classified by $\ZZ_2\times\ZZ_2$ in 0d and 1d, and by $\ZZ\times\ZZ$ in 2d. \item Charge-4e superconductors. $\hG=\ZZ_4$, where the $\ZZ_2$ subgroup is fermion parity. $\ZZ_4$ has three irreducible real representations, of dimensions $1$, $1$, and $2$, but only the $2$-dimensional representation is allowed.
+It is of $\CC$-type, hence free 0d and 2d phases with this symmetry are classified by $\ZZ$, while those in 1d have a trivial classification. \item $\hG=\ZZ_2^F\times\ZZ_4$.
+Allowed irreducible representations of $\hG$ are equivalent to the $1$, $1$, and $2$ dimensional irreducible representations of $G=\ZZ_4$.
+Therefore the 0d classification is $\ZZ_2\times\ZZ_2\times\ZZ$, the 1d classification is $\ZZ_2\times\ZZ_2$, and the 2d classification is $\ZZ\times\ZZ\times\ZZ$. \item Class A insulators. $\hG=U(1)$, with the obvious $\ZZ_2^F$ subgroup.
 There is one real representation for every non-negative integer, but only odd integers are allowed.
 All of these representations are of $\CC$-type, so free 0d phases with this symmetry are classified by $\ZZ^{\NN}$, that is, by a product of countably many copies of $\ZZ$.
 Note that although the symmetry is the same as for class A insulators, the classification is different.
 This is because it is usually assumed that complex fermions have charge $1$ with respect to $U(1)$, while we allow arbitrary odd charges.
-In 1d, there are no free phases with this symmetry, while in 2d there is again a $\ZZ^\NN$ classification.

-$\hG=SU(2)$ with $\ZZ_2^F$ being the center.
+In 1d, there are no free phases with this symmetry, while in 2d there is again a $\ZZ^\NN$ classification. \item $\hG=SU(2)$ with $\ZZ_2^F$ being the center.
 In this case, only representations of half-integer spin are allowed.
 All these representations are of $\HH$-type, hence all free Hamiltonians with this symmetry are in the same (trivial) phase in both 0d and 1d.
-In 2d, the classification is $\ZZ^\NN$.
+In 2d, the classification is $\ZZ^\NN$. \end{itemize}